14 January 2020

-There are times when our training schedule and quality are disrupted.
+There will be times when our training schedule gets disrupted.
 Life happens and will disrupt our training schedule and it’s quality.
 It can be anything!
-From baby to work to just some other external factors that can disrupt your regular training performance.
+From having a baby to work or just some other external factors that can disrupt your regular training performance.
 Depending on the severity of the disruption, I can suggest a few tips and tweaks that you can consider in your training.

 Step 1: Manage the first three questions

 When to apply: whenever you feel too exhausted before training, whenever your training doesn’t go very smoothly

 When not to apply: N/A – always applicable!

 1. How long are you resting in between sets?

 2. How big is the weight increments in between training?